ir2-lab/OpenTRIM/doc/physics.md

 The above algorithm is encapsulated in the function mccore::transport().

+### Complete simulation algorithm

 To run a complete ion history, the following steps are taken:

-1. Generate a projectile ion and in the simulation volume, with energy, position, etc as specified by the configuration options
+1. Generate a projectile ion in the simulation volume, with energy, position and direction as specified by the OpenTRIM \ref json_config configuration options
 2. Transport the ion through the simulation volume until it stops or until it exits
 3. Take from the primary knock-on atom (PKA) queue one ion and transport it
 4. Transport all secondary and higher order recoils until the recoil queue is empty
 5. Repeat steps 3-4 until no more PKAs are available

+The above is implemented in the function mccore::run().

-## Flight Path Selection {#flightpath}
+\page flightpath Flight Path Selection

 In MC particle transport simulations, the distance to the next collision is typically sampled from the Poisson distribution, \f$p(x) = e^{-N\sigma_0 x}=e^{-x/\ell}\f$, where \f$N\f$ is the atomic density of scattering centers, \f$\sigma_0\f$ the total cross-section and \f$\ell = (N\sigma_0)^{-1}\f$ denotes the mean free path (mfp).